mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 If the Travellers failed to pick up shimmersuits in the previous adventure, then the best route into Seven's secret fortress is to highjack one of the Church of the Chosen Ones transports.
 The entry shaft can project a protective bubble of force to shield incoming ships from the pressure of the ocean.

-The Church of the Chosen Ones has its own enclave of the city; it is the centre of their religion.
+The Church of the Chosen Ones has its own enclave of the city; it is the center of their religion.
 They have no understanding of the advanced technologies or purpose of the city and believe that, one day, the chosen Vargr will dwell in these cities while their enemies will be enslaved by the gods.

 Most of the worshippers are unaugmented, ordinary Vargr, not immortal super-Vargr like Nvor, the agent encountered in Aethgors' throne room.
 These true believers are fanatically convinced that Seven is a god and they are the chosen race who will inherit the stars.
 The actual servants of Seven know that the religion is just a convenient social fiction used to manipulate the Vargr population.